 Scientific Communication lectures are offered to WRNMMC researchers and residents.
-Dr. Tmanova can conduct the educational program analysis, design, development, implementation, and evaluation of learning programs to identify the learning gap in WRNMMC post-graduate trainees and develop learning solutions to enhance military medicine education.
-Dr. Tmanova has subject-specific expertise and experience in the pathobiology, microbiology, molecular biology, veterinary science, food science, information sciences, information technology, and information technology education.
+Dr. Tmanova can conduct the educational program analysis, design, development, implementation, and evaluation of learning programs to identify the learning gap in WRNMMC post-graduate trainees and develop learning solutions to enhance information literacy and academic research education.

-If you have questions about the development of educational program, educational curriculum, and scientific communication lectures, please contact informationist, Dr. Tmanova.
+If you have questions about the development of educational program, educational curriculum, and scientific communication lectures, please contact research librarian, Dr. Tmanova.

 Inclusive Learning Community

 To enhance our inclusive learning community we are constantly looking to improving teaching and learning experience.

 The lecture evaluation is a voluntary survey.
 This information would help us to enhance the lecture content, update lectures, and promote graduate students and post-graduate trainees learning.